 - Their staff is slow to respond but usually helpful and friendly.

-- We didn’t find any people who said there are additional fees for handling or shipping.
+- We didn’t find any people who said there were additional fees for handling or shipping.
 So it’s pretty safe to assume that shipping costs are covered.

 Usually, we wouldn’t give more than five points for a warranty with these terms.
 But in reviews, we found countless people who said that often they’d replace suitcases, even if the damages were made from airline use.
 For instance, if you’d have a broken handle, wheel, or a crack in the hard shell, the chances are that you would get a free replacement.